-PE/I 143X4 Funk/Hip Hop Dance
+PE/I 143X4 Funk/Hip Hop Dance 1.00 Unit This course is designed for beginning students, with little or no

 This course is designed for beginning students, with little or no experience in funk/hip hop dance, and for advanced students who wish to clarify technical problems and deficiencies.
 Students will develop skills that will enable them to perform dance steps in video dancing using techniques such as brake, pop style and up-tempo.